Buyer Guide · Pricing

 South & Southeast Asia$25–45/hr$40–70/hr$60–100/hr

 Two readings of the table matter more than the numbers.
-First, region prices the labour market, not the capability — the Baltics and Central/Eastern Europe host some of the most credentialed Magento engineering organisations anywhere, which is how a Tallinn-headquartered firm can pair a $50–99/hr band with a 5.0/5.0 Clutch record across 55 verified reviews.
+First, region prices the labour market, not the capability - the Baltics and Central/Eastern Europe host some of the most credentialed Magento engineering organisations anywhere, which is how a Tallinn-headquartered firm can pair a $50–99/hr band with a 5.0 on Clutch record across 60 reviews.
 Second, enterprise consultancies price differently by design: an Adobe Platinum partner such as Vaimo positions at consultancy-level rates suited to enterprise procurement, which is precisely why it is a mismatch for lean mid-market budgets.
 Neither pattern is a flaw; both are fit signals.

 Entity Fact Card